 He holds a master's degree from Southern Illinois University, Carbondale, and a bachelor’s degree from Eastern Illinois University.

-Jeffrey Barnette was appointed Treasurer and Deputy Chief Financial Officer for the Office of Finance and Treasury in July 2012.
+Deputy Chief Financial Officer and Treasurer Bruno Fernandes was appointed to his position in August 2018.
 As Treasurer and Deputy CFO, he manages the District’s treasury programs associated with its annual operating and capital budget.
-This includes management of the District’s banking and investment activities; check, electronic receipts and disbursements; and its debt issuance and repayment activities.
-The Treasurer is also responsible for the oversight of the District's 401(a) and 457(b) retirement plans, 529 college savings plan, and the Unclaimed Property program.
+This includes management of the District’s banking and investment activities, check and electronic receipts and disbursements, and its debt issuance and repayment activities.
+He also oversees the District's 401(a) and 457(b) retirement plans, 529 college savings plan, and the Unclaimed Property program.

 As the Associate Treasurer of Debt and Grants in the Office of Finance and Treasury for the District of Columbia, Carmen Pigler manages all aspects of the District’s $9 billion debt portfolio and provides thought leadership in all bond finance matters.
 She is also responsible for the administration of federal grant funds, tracking expenditures in all grant-funded programs, and providing regular assessments of grant funds.

 Prior to joining the District, Ms. Pigler worked in debt management and treasury roles for New York City and Atlanta, Georgia where she was involved in the issuance of more than $40 billion of debt, coordinated investor outreach, and directed cash management strategies.
 Ms. Pigler began her career in municipal finance as an investment banker where she served as senior relations manager to issuers in Georgia, Alabama, Tennessee, New York and Connecticut.

 Ms. Pigler holds a B.A. in Economics from South Carolina State University and a Master of Business Administration from Columbia University Graduate School of Business.